 - Onshape makes use of cloud computing to assist its users in collaborating on a single shared design as a team.

-- For its delivery over the internet, onshape makes use of SAAS (Software as a Service) model.
+- For its delivery over the internet, onshape makes use of the SAAS (Software as a Service) model.

 - This software does not require much maintenance as its upgrades are delivered to the web interface itself.

 Sculptris is a 3D sculpting software developed by the same company as ZBrush.
 It is an unpaid version of ZBrush with limited but similar basic features.
 It serves as a good trial for someone planning to buy the complete pro version of ZBrush.